-- Add back in the eggplant as well as the tomatoes, tomato sauce, red wine, and oregano.
-Add water if too thick.
+- Add back in the eggplant as well as the tomatoes, tomato sauce, red wine, and herb of your choice.
 Adjust seasonings.
-Bring to bubble.
-Reduce heat.
+Bring to a bubble.
+Reduce the heat.
 Cover and simmer for 25 minutes.

 - To freeze: cool sauce completely.
 Wrap, label, and freeze in an airtight container.